Polar.sh Review 2026: New 5% + 50c Pricing, Tiered Plans, Hidden Fees, and a Better Alternative for SaaS

 ---

-This review breaks down what Polar.sh actually costs at real revenue levels, where the platform genuinely excels, and where founders should look at alternatives.
+This review breaks down what Polar.sh now actually costs under the new tiered model, where the platform genuinely excels, and where founders should look at a [transparent flat-rate alternative](https://dodopayments.com/pricing) like Dodo Payments -- still at a single, all-in 4% + 40c with no monthly platform fee.

 ## What is Polar.sh?